gregdbanks/Node_Authentication/README.md

 });
 ```

-# Make Route for user signup.
+# Make Route for User signup.
 If new to routing click [here](https://expressjs.com/en/starter/basic-routing.html) to learn basics

 1. Create a `routes` folder and inside create a `user.js` file.
 Add code below